-Final official transcript from your degree-granting institution for either your J.D. or LL.M. degree, sent directly to the Office of the Registrar
+- Final official transcript from your degree-granting institution for either your J.D. or LL.M. degree, (electronically accepted or sent to the address at bottom of page)

 After your official transcript and application have been reviewed, a response will be sent to you via email.
 A final admission decision will not be made until all supporting documents, including the official transcript, have been received and evaluated.

 Upon completion of your application and admission to the Non-Degree Graduate program, you will be sent information and instructions on registration by the Office of the Registrar.

 Non-Degree Graduate students may enroll in a total of no more than two graduate courses or a maximum of eight credit hours.
 If one is interested in attending Georgetown Law for multiple semesters, an application must be submitted for each semester.

 Non-Degree Graduate students may enroll in Graduate (LAWG) courses on a space-available basis with the following exceptions: (1) enrollment restriction noted on the course description; (2) J.D. first-year, clinical or externship courses; and (3) Graduate Independent Research or cross-listed J.D.
 (LAWJ) courses.

 Seat availability in courses will not be determined until your application is completed and processed.
 If a course is closed by the time your application is processed, you will be placed on the waitlist for that course.